 As the sunset glows over the city, Sydney puts on her going-out clothes, with a wonderful display of night lights, intimate bars to discover and a vibrant calendar of arts events.
 Here are five after-dark activities you won’t want to miss.

 One of the best ways to experience Sydney at night is on foot.
-And with the establishment of Barangaroo Reserve you can now walk from Circular Quay to Darling Harbour almost entirely along the water’s edge.
-Set off from the Sydney Opera House, and on to Circular Quay past the Overseas Passenger Terminal.
-Follow the shoreline around to the Sydney Harbour Bridge, and on to the historic wharves of Walsh Bay—a great place to stop for dinner or a drink.
-From there you can follow Towns Place to the beginning of Barangaroo Reserve, where you can walk all the way around the flourishing green headland and on to Darling Harbour.
+And nothing shows off the city better than the walk from Circular Quay to Darling Harbour, which follows the water’s edge most of the way.
+Start at the Opera House, head to Circular Quay and then past the Museum of Contemporary Art.
+Follow the shoreline around to the base of the Harbour Bridge, and on to the historic wharves of Walsh Bay—a great place to stop for dinner or a drink.
+Then follow Towns Place to Barangaroo Reserve and on to bustling Darling Harbour.

-Every Wednesday until 10.00pm, the Art Gallery of NSW (AGNSW) hosts an incredible range of free talks, guided tours, film screenings, music, performances and special events.
-The whole gallery stays open until 10.00pm, so you can explore the AGNSW’s collections and exhibitions until late.
-From 7.00pm, the gallery provides a free courtesy bus running every 15 minutes from the gallery to Martin Place.
-This is a superb opportunity to delve into the Gallery’s immense world of creativity and wonder.
+Every Wednesday, the Art Gallery of NSW (AGNSW) hosts Art After Hours, a program of free talks, guided tours, film screenings, music, performances and special events.
+The whole gallery stays open until 10pm, so you can explore the AGNSW’s collections and exhibitions until late.
+There’s a free courtesy bus running every 15 minutes from the gallery to Martin Place, Wynyard and Town Hall.